wvhulle/cv/resume.typ

   end-date: "Aug.
 2017",
   courses: (
     "functional programming in Scheme",
-    "philosophy of mathematics in Coq",
+    // "philosophy of mathematics in Coq",
-    "compiler construction and Intel 8086 assembly",
+    "computer systems in Intel 8086 assembly",
     "database design",
-    "algorithms and data-structures in Lisp",
+    "algorithms and data-structures in Scheme",
-    "mathematical logic",
+    // "mathematical logic",
-    "analysis",
+    // "analysis",
     "algebra",
-    "information theory",
+    "encoding and decoding",
-    "encryption",
+    "cryptography",
     "numerical methods",
     "differential equations",
     "statistics in R",